mikewest/cookies-over-http-bad/README.md

 We could limit the expiration time for cookies set over HTTP (that's what Martin Thompson's ahead-of-its-time [omnomnom][5] proposal suggests).
 We'd have a hard time doing the same for cookies set over HTTPS, however, and those cookies can also be sent over HTTP if they lack the `Secure` attribute.
-[Mozilla's research on the topic][6] (and Chrome's data) suggests that that happens far too often to be easily adjustable.
+[Mozilla's research on the topic][6] as well as Chrome's data on cookie types suggests that that happens far too often to be easily adjustable.

 The approach proposed in this doc allows a request-time decision which targets only those cookies which would actually be sent over HTTP, which seems like a net that's just wide enough to catch the cookies we care about,